 12. Arrive in Cusco Many Days Before Hiking to Machu Picchu

 One of the most important tips for hiking to Machu Picchu is to arrive in Cusco at least a few days before your hike.
 Machu Picchu is situated at 12,000 feet above sea-level, and Cusco is at 10,000.
 This isn’t an easy altitude to adjust to, and if you don’t properly acclimate to the altitude before your hike, it can ruin your trip completely.
 Arriving a few days early will give your body time to properly adjust to the altitude and for your lungs to get used to breathing in different air.
 As someone who lives at 0ft. above sea level, arriving early was the only way I made it through the hike without my lungs dying on me.
+If you have extra time in Cusco, make sure to check out these day trips from Cusco as well!

 I hope these 12 tips for hiking Machu Picchu help you have the most amazing experience in Peru!
 It really is a life-changing place.